clock-rotate-leftDiary Studies (Longitudinal & recurring questions)

 Participant Experience

-2. They tap a button to begin.
+They receive a WhatsApp invitation and tap to begin.

 The conversation stays open indefinitely.
 Participants can come back at any time — when they next experience the behaviour you're tracking — and start a new entry from the menu.
 Each completed loop is logged as a separate session in your results.